 During travels you can reach a point when you just really crave all the foods from back home.
 Luckily for me, we found an English Pub in Mui Ne that serves all sorts of British delicacies, including Sunday roasts.
 If you have been on the road for a while, you may well appreciate a trip to The Crown and Anchor.
 We went for a Sunday lunch and although it is a bit pricey for Vietnam standards, it hits the spot just right.
 Each of us got a roast and then we also shared a portion of mac’ and cheese and a yorkie wrap.
 Worth every dong.

-There are some really great cafes in the village but they won’t appear on any TripAdvisor or online search.
+There are some really great cafes in the village but when we were there we couldn’t find them on tripadvisor or google maps.
 Our favourite was Coffee and Tea on Huynh Tan Phat.
 A lot of young locals hang out there so there’s a nice atmosphere.
 Staff are so friendly and the coffee is delightful; it costs only 14,000 VND (roughly 46 pence) for a Vietnamese coffee with milk and you will also get a large mug of iced tea with it to keep you hydrated.
-This will be a good place to visit on the way to the sand dunes if you are renting a scooter and finding them yourself.
+This will be a good place to visit on the way to the sand dunes if you visiting them solo.

 Another cafe on the same street is Chilli.
 They serve delicious noodle broths with either shrimp or chicken.
-In the evening this cafe is more like a restaurant, it’s bustling locals.
-Everyone is drinking and chatting and enjoying the delicious spicy broth.
+In the evening this cafe is more like a restaurant, their tables were packed and the atmosphere was warm, it felt like the place to be.
+Everyone was drinking, chatting and enjoying the delicious spicy broth.

 If you are a scooter-riding foreigner and visit in high season you will almost definitely experience some bother with the police.
 So wear your helmet, carry your license with you, drive at what you imagine the speed limit should be and no matter how many locals are going through the red lights.. don’t do it yourself.